Kateřina Siniaková: 2018: Doubles: No. 1 and two major titles

+In November, Siniaková won two matches, including the decisive third, as the Czech Republic defeated the USA 3–0 to win the Fed Cup final.

-2019–20: Struggle in singles & success in doubles
+2019–20: Success in doubles

-During the first four months of 2019, Siniaková did not have any significant results in singles, but she was more successful in doubles.
-She started year with the semifinal of the Premier-level Brisbane International, followed with title at the another Premier-level tournament, Sydney International with Krejcikova.
+During the first four months of 2019, Siniaková did not have any significant results in singles, but was more successful in doubles.
+She started year with the semifinal of the Premier-level Brisbane International, followed with title at another Premier-level tournament, Sydney International with Krejčíková.
 Then, at the Australian Open, alongside Krejčíková, she reached the quarterfinal and completed reaching the quarterfinals at all four Grand Slam tournaments.
 She did not stop there, reaching quarterfinal of the Premier 5 Dubai Championships and soon after that the final of the Premier Mandatory Indian Wells Open.
 Then, on clay court, she started with better results in singles, first reaching quarterfinal of the Prague Open, followed by semifinal at Nuremberg.
-At the Madrid Open and Italian Open, she lost early in singles, but reached quarterfinal and semifinal, respectively, in doubles.
-Siniaková then made progress at the French Open, reaching her first Grand Slam singles round of 16, after defeating world No. 1,Naomi Osaka.
+She lost early in singles, at the Madrid Open and at the Italian Open, but she reached the doubles quarterfinals in Madrid and the doubles semifinals in Rome.
+Siniaková then made progress at the French Open, by defeating world No. 1, Naomi Osaka.in order to reach her first Grand Slam singles round of 16.
 She then lost to Madison Keys in the quarterfinal-match.
-The following month, she continued to struggle with results in singles, but reached the semifinal of Wimbledon in doubles, alongside Krejčíková.
+The following month, she continued to struggle with results in singles, but reached the semifinal of Wimbledon in doubles with Krejčíková.
 In late August, she reached another WTA Tour singles semifinal at the Bronx Open.
-However, by the end of the year, she continued to struggle in singles, but in doubles she and Krejcikova won the Canadian Open and Linz Open.
+However, by the end of the year, she continued to struggle in singles, but in doubles she and Krejčíková won the Canadian Open and Linz Open.
 At the WTA Finals, alongside Krejčíková, she exited in the round-robin stage, after winning one match and losing two others.
 She finished year as world No. 58 in singles and No. 7 in doubles, after spending the whole year inside the top 60 in singles and top 10 in doubles.